vlandham/captain_z/out/captain_z.ebook.md

 He burst into the map room.
 Looking at the corner where the chest should be, he let out a groan.

 "She's grabbed the map, chest and all!"
+He shouted.

 "But Captain.
-It still be locked," Golden George said.
+Its still locked," Golden George said.
 He was most likely right, but no one would steal a chest without an idea of how to open it.
 Captain Spears knew that much.

 "Blast that Zephyr," Spears sputtered.
 "Let's get to rowing.
 We'll track her down on the island."